edwardshturman/site/app/projects/number-chart.md

 ---
 title: "Building Number Chart at Notion"
-description: "Recapping my Spring 2026 engineering internship on the Primitive Foundations team at Notion, working on blocks, database views, and general polish across the app"
+description: "Recapping my Spring 2026 engineering internship at Notion, working on blocks, database views, and polish across the app"
 published: true
 og_image: "/og/number-chart.png"
 ---

 # Building Number Chart at Notion

-<Comment type="block">Recapping my Spring 2026 engineering internship on the Primitive Foundations team at Notion, working on blocks, database views, and general polish across the app</Comment>
+<Comment type="block">Recapping my Spring 2026 engineering internship at Notion, working on blocks, database views, and polish across the app</Comment>

-In early March, [Notion launched Dashboard view](https://x.com/notionhq/status/2031098248941940790), along with **Number Chart**: a single value aggregating over any database property, such as monthly revenue or new customers onboarded.
+In early March, [Notion launched Dashboard view](https://x.com/notionhq/status/2031098248941940790), along with **Number Chart**: a single value aggregating over any database property, such as _Monthly revenue_ or _Customers onboarded_.

-Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>coloring the value green</span> when a certain threshold is met — and first-class support within Dashboard view.
+Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>coloring the value green</span> when a threshold is met — and first-class support within Dashboard view.

-Here's how I built it, and what I learned!
+Here's how I built it, and what I learned on the Primitive Foundations team at Notion!

 <Media
   src="/og/number-chart.png"